 Honda TRX350 Rancher Valve Adjustment

-Checking the valve clearance, or valve lash, and adjusting it on a Honda TRX350 Rancher is a straightforward job that requires no new or additional parts, only the tools listed below.
+Incorrect valve clearances can wear an engine down fast.
+Checking the valve clearance (or valve lash) and adjusting it on a Honda Rancher is a straightforward job that only requires the tools listed below.

 Tools Needed - Honda TRX350 Rancher Valve Adjustment